mjhaahr/RGB-LED-Pendant/README.md

 - 177 Addressable RGB LEDs
     - WS2812B-style (NeoPixel) control
     - Xinglight XL-1010RGBC-WS2812B
-- Two board design for tight packaging
+- Two-board design for tight packaging
     - Front board contains the LED Matrix
     - Back board holds the Microcontroller, IMU, and Power Regulation
 - ESP32-C3 Module for control
-    - Allows pattern changing over WiFi/Bluetooth as well as the buttons on the device
+    - Allows pattern changing over WiFi/Bluetooth, as well as the buttons on the device
 - Onboard IMU to generate reactive patterns
     - Utilizes a Bosch BNO055 for the simplicity of the orientation solution
 - USB C Port for Power, Comms, and Programming